STAT545-UBC-hw-2018-19/hw03-schignel/hw03-schignel.md

 ![](hw03-schignel_files/figure-markdown_github/barmin-1.png)

 ### 2. Look at the spread of GDP per capita within the continents

+To accompish this, we will filter the dataset and then apply a series of computations using the`summarize()` function:

 ``` r
 GDP_spread <- gapminder %>%